 Just like DPS or healers, the C-Tier tanks have considerable downsides in their performance.
 Also, they can lack survivability, utility, or damage.
 But if the tank is your signature role, the C-Tier shouldn’t be an obstacle for you.

-Thank you for reading our Mythic+ Class Tier List for Patch 11.2.7.
-We are going to change and keep it up to date according to things going in the game.
+Thank you for reading our Mythic+ Class Tier List for Patch 12.0.
+We are going to change and keep it up to date according to things going on in the game.
 Meta is always changing, don’t get upset if your main character is not in the S-tier, as it may be changed in future patches.
 And don’t forget that we always recommend you to play whatever spec you like and just enjoy the process.
 Keep in touch and come back later to check the changes!